oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

 codebase or is willing to learn; and the different areas of our codebases are covered by manual visual regression testing, unit and integration tests, and unit tests on the back end.
-We also take steps to mitigate the impact of relying on 100% test coverage; we always do our best to ensure we have good documentation, take the code review processes we have in place very seriously, and do manual testing on staging before deploying to live.
+We also take steps to mitigate the impact of relying on 100% test coverage -- we always do our best to ensure we have good documentation, take the code review processes we have in place very seriously, and do manual testing on staging before deploying to live.
 I think this mix gives us a holistic approach to testing that works, though of course there is